slick/slick/src/sphinx/sql-to-slick.rst

 Main obstacle: Semantic API differences
 ---------------------------------------------------------

 Some methods of the Scala collections work a bit differently than their SQL counter parts.
 This seems to be one of the main causes of confusion for people newly coming from SQL to Slick.
 Especially `groupBy`_ seems to be tricky.
-Also `leftJoin`_ because of some complications with Slick's current integration.

 The best approach to write queries using Slick's type-safe api is thinking in terms of Scala collections.
 What would the code be if you had a Seq of tuples or case classes instead of a Slick TableQuery object.
 Use that exact code.
 If needed adapt it with workarounds where a Scala library feature is currently not supported by Slick or if Slick is slightly different.
 Some operations are more strongly typed in Slick than in Scala for example.
 Arithmetic operation in different types require explicit casts using ``.asColumnOf[T]``.
 Also Slick uses 3-valued logic for Option inference.